upauld3/squall/README.md

-squall
+Squall
 ======

-a distributed computation framework written in Java and using Gradle
+Squall is a distributed computation framework written in Java and using Gradle.
 <br> similar to and pulling ideas and source from [Storm] (https://storm.incubator.apache.org/)

 ## Goals: